-Population Indicators Indicator Trend Explaining the Data Capacity of Renewable Energy Capacity is Increasing as a Result of the Increasing Number of Projects in the County Equipment Installed The trendline adjacent covers the period 2016 to 2020 and shows an increasing trend.
-(MW) Carmarthenshire is one of the most proactive counties in Wales in terms of investment in low carbon energy projects.
+Indicator Trend Explaining the Data - Capacity is Increasing as a Result of the Increasing Number of Projects in the County The trendline adjacent covers the period 2016 to 2020 and shows an increasing trend.
+Capacity of Renewable Energy Equipment Installed (MW) Carmarthenshire is one of the most proactive counties in Wales in terms of investment in low carbon energy projects.
 This is positive and substantiates the forward-thinking approach that the county adopts with regards to addressing the threats posed by the climate and nature emergencies.
 The most recent data for 2020 indicates that there were a total of 6,439 projects in Carmarthenshire generating 321MW of energy.
 This is the third highest level in Wales and is an increase on figures for 2019.
-No. of Properties N/A Over 15,000 Business and Homes are at Risk from either River, Tidal or Surface Water Flooding (Homes & Businesses) at risk of flooding There is no trendline available as previous data collected in 2014 is not directly comparable with the most recent data for 2019.
-Flooding is always a concern in Carmarthenshire, and according to Natural Resources Wales (2019), over 5,500 of our properties are at risk of river flooding, over 2,600 at risk of tidal flooding and just under 7,000 at risk of surface water flooding.
+No. of Over 15,000 Business and Homes are at Risk from either Properties N/A River, Tidal or Surface Water Flooding (Homes & Businesses) at risk of flooding There is no trendline available as previous data collected in 2014 is not directly comparable with the most recent data for 2019. Ü Flooding is always a concern in Carmarthenshire, and according to Natural Resources Wales (2019), over 5,500 of our properties are at risk of river flooding, over 2,600 at risk of tidal flooding and just under 7,000 at risk of surface water flooding.
 The increasing threat of the climate and nature emergencies places greater emphasis on the need for suitable and proportionate flood defences to protect those at greatest risk.
 Through the Council's Flood & Water Management Act and Shoreline Management Plan a number of interventions have been completed, including the installation of new defences and upgrades made to existing defences.

-Performance Measure The Climate 2022 The largest proportion of respondents to a residents' Emergency is consultation indicated 'neither' when asked whether the Being -0.1 climate emergency is being addressed locally.
-Further analysis Addressed indicates that with the exception of those that answered Locally 'neither', more people disagreed than agreed.
+Performance Measure The Climate Emergency is 2022 2023 The largest proportion of respondents to a residents' consultation indicated 'neither' when asked whether the Being Addressed Locally -0.1 TBC climate emergency is being addressed locally.
+Further analysis indicates that with the exception of those that answered 'neither', more people disagreed than agreed.
 This possibly suggests that people are unaware of any measures put in place to address what is one of the most pressing issues of our time.